douglasgscofield/add-to-Qiime-DB/README.md

 all these scripts produce output to STDOUT, note the use of `>` to capture this into files below.

+We used these scripts to prepare the database used in:

+Urbina H, DG Scofield, M Cafaro and A Rosling.
+2016.
+DNA-metabarcoding uncovers the diversity of soil-inhabiting fungi in the tropical island of Puerto Rico. [_Mycoscience_ In Press](http://dx.doi.org/10.1016/j.myc.2016.02.001).
+Preprint available at [bioRxiv](http://dx.doi.org/10.1101/025668).

 Blast for GenBank hits
 ------